WebAssembly/component-model/design/mvp/Explainer.md

 This explainer walks through the assembly-level definition of a [component](../high-level) and the proposed embedding of components into native JavaScript runtimes.
-For a more user-focussed explanation, take a look at the **[Component Model Documentation]**.
+For a more user-focused explanation, take a look at the **[Component Model Documentation]**.

 * [Gated features](#gated-features)